oKatanaaa/kolibrify/README.md

 3. `pip install -e .`
 4. Done!

+> [!WARNING]
+> At the momemt you have to install unsloth from the nightly branch.

 ## Usage

 Kolibrify is equipped with two primary scripts for training and merging fine-tuned models: `kolibrify-train` and `kolibrify-merge`.
 To run those you have to make a YAML configuration file based on the `training_config_template.yaml`, tailored to your project's needs.